The serpentine belt, is probably the most commonly used belt today.

 - The back side of the belt runs against the tensioner.
 So, it will appear, more like a smooth roller, than a pulley.

-- Always be careful, when releasing tension from the belt.
-Be prepared to feel some force, as you release the tension.
+- Always be careful, when you release the tension from the belt.
+CAUTION, be prepared to feel some force, as you release the tension.

 - Finally, remove the old serpentine belt.